 - Saint Paschal Baylon School will no longer be conducting Individual Contact Tracing, nor sending a school-wide email when there is a positive case on campus.
 The school will now be utilizing the Group Contact Tracing approach (see above) as recommended by the CDPH, and will only communicate to the affected class.

 - Parents will receive a letter informing them if their child has been deemed a close contact to someone who has tested positive for COVID-19, however, due to HIPAA regulations, families will not be informed of the identity of that person.

-- If a cluster of three or more positive cases occur within fourteen days, the school will consult with DCS and DPH officials about whether the entire school should temporarily shift back to Distance Learning.
+- If a cluster of three or more positive cases in a class occur within fourteen days, the school will consult with DCS and DPH officials about whether it is considered and outbreak and will take any appropriate next steps.